Agalinis auriculata: Description and ecology

 This plant is a hairy annual herb producing a stiff stem up to 90 cm tall.
 The leaves are arranged oppositely on the stem, and the stems have retrorse-hispid hairs and auricled leaves.
 The purple, five-cleft flowers have two smaller upper lobes which are more united than the three lower ones.
 The flowers have purple-spotted throats and they bloom in July and September.
 Today this plant is considered to be vulnerable.
-Because of this research is being conducted by the Center of Biodiversity focusing on the genetic diversity and disturbances of the Agalinis auriculata to figure more about its distribution and habitats.
+Research is being conducted by the Center of Biodiversity focusing on the genetic diversity and disturbances of the Agalinis auriculata to figure more about its distribution and habitats.

 The plant is hemiparasitic, meaning it contains chlorophyll to accomplish photosynthesis, but is also parasitic on other plants to obtain some nutrients.
 In cultivation the plant was able to parasitize Helianthus occidentalis (western sunflower) and Rudbeckia fulgida (showy black-eyed Susan) and it was observed to connect to a grass, possibly Poa compressa (Kentucky bluegrass), in the field.